 True to Cuban values, Cordoba and Caignet worked on projects that would benefit society as a whole rather than a small section of the elite, notably giving equal consideration to the dressing rooms of workers who took part in the activities of the many hotels, hospitals, government houses, homes, restaurants, protocol houses, pavilions for fairs and exhibitions and schools, he was commissioned to build.
-They were known to have on more than on instance attacked all kinds of luxury.
-The work of Gonzalo and Maria Victoria was a model of simplicity never giving in to the call of luxury and importation except when an object exceeded the technological capacities existing in the country: their work was decolonizing.
+They were known to have on more than one instance attacked all kinds of luxury.
+The work of Gonzalo and Maria Victoria was a model of simplicity, never giving in to the call of luxury and importation except when an object exceeded the technological capacities existing in the country: their work was decolonizing.

-In line with the desire to increase the export of industrial design, the creation of the School of Industrial and Informational Design, attached to the Ministry of Light Industry, in the late 1960s, was endowed with a magnificent team of teachers and two important graduations; the visit to Cuba of Tomás Maldonado (Director of the Ulm School, heir to the mythical Bauhaus), Gui Bonsiepe, Yuri Soloviev, Armand Mattelart; the creation of several industrial design offices (especially that of the Cuban Institute of Investigations and Orientation of Internal Demand), contributing to the development of the design of objects on its various scales as construction plans throughout the country multiplied and required , consequently, responses to the growing demands for furniture, lighting and general setting.
+In line with the desire to increase the export of industrial design, the creation of the School of Industrial and Informational Design, attached to the Ministry of Light Industry, in the late 1960s, was endowed with a magnificent team of teachers and two important graduations; the visit to Cuba of Tomás Maldonado (Director of the Ulm School, heir to the mythical Bauhaus), Gui Bonsiepe, Yuri Soloviev, Armand Mattelart and, the creation of several industrial design offices (especially that of the Cuban Institute of Investigations and Orientation of Internal Demand), contributing to the development of the design of objects on its various scales as construction plans throughout the country multiplied and required , consequently, responses to the growing demands for furniture, lighting and general setting.

-From 1950 to 1958, once fully launched into industrial design, Gonzalo was called to design the interiors of important recreational spaces: the Wakamba, Kimboo, Karabalí cafes, the La Zorra y el Cuervo bar, the Miramar Yacht Club, in La Havana, the International Hotel in Varadero, and others more than many we remember for its coherence, comfort, "style" (a word very much in disuse), elegance, freshness.
+From 1950 to 1958, once fully launched into industrial design, Gonzalo was called to design the interiors of critical recreational spaces: the Wakamba, Kimboo, Karabalí cafes, the La Zorra y el Cuervo bar, the Miramar Yacht Club, in La Havana, the International Hotel in Varadero, and others more than many we remember for its coherence, comfort, "style" (a word very much in disuse), elegance, freshness.

-In 1967 Gonzalo meet Setph Simon, a gallerist in Paris whose prospects weren’t looking good at the time, despite having Noguchi among his designers and artists.
-However, he took the risk of exhibiting objects of Cuban designers, in wood and marble, recently arrived in France and to the surprise of the Paris art scene his clientele increased along with sales.
+In 1967 Gonzalo met Steph Simon, a gallerist in Paris whose prospects were not looking good at the time, despite having Noguchi among his designers and artists.
+However, he took the risk of exhibiting objects of the Cuban designers in wood and marble.
+To the surprise of the Paris art scene, his clientele increased along with sales.
 This motivated Gonzalo to continue working with the Parisian gallery and modestly introduced his work to certain areas of the European market.
 Between 1972 and 1973, along with his respected collaborator Maria Victoria he experimented with fabrics in designs for curtains, tablecloths, doyles, shirts, and even in wooden structure luminaires.
-From this time the famous Pescadora tableware (avocados, cup holders, trays, cutlery) was created from precious woods and two years later María Victoria started a new line of tableware in glass.
-Both had already launched the Flora and Adria armchairs in 1974 and a set of stools, thus evidencing their tenacity and persistence, all the time in search of maximum efficiency and minimum material, weather the project domestic or commercial.
+From this time, the famous Pescadora tableware (avocados, cup holders, trays, cutlery) were created from precious woods, and two years later, María Victoria started a new line of tableware in glass.
+Both had already launched the Flora and Adria armchairs in 1974 and a set of stools, thus evidencing their tenacity and persistence, all the time in search of maximum efficiency and minimum material, whether the project was domestic or commercial.

-During the 1980s and 1990s they began designing furniture and he produced unique pieces such as the JG chairs (1985), Queta, Matías and Luigi (1990) and the MV armchair (1987).
-He also expanded into other fields such as textiles (in cotton yarn and henequen fiber, for example), prints, glass and blown, wood, marble and metals (for desktop objects), lighting.
+During the 1980s and 1990s, they began designing furniture, and he produced unique pieces such as the JG chairs (1985), Queta, Matías and Luigi (1990), and the MV armchair (1987).
+He also expanded into other fields such as textiles (in cotton yarn and henequen fiber, for example), prints, glass and blown, wood, marble, and metals (for desktop objects), lighting.

 ENQUIRE ABOUT THE DESIGNER